mucherino/teaching/OOP/Quaternions.md

 - the product of a scalar by a quaternion;
 - the product of two quaternions.

-Recall that our Quaternion instances are supposed to be immutable.
+Keep in mind that instances of our ```Quaternion``` class are supposed to be immutable.

 ## Final testing

 If you followed the suggestion given below, you should have already implemented some basic tests for all the developed methods.
-These are some additional tests you may consider to include in your main method:
+Below, please find some additional tests you may consider to include in your ```main```:

 - it should be verified that the reciprocal of a quaternion ```Q```, when multiplied by the original quaternion, actually gives the real quaternion